Koatty/koatty_container/docs/api/koatty_container.aftereach.md

 ## AfterEach() function

-Executed after execution of each method of the specified PointCut class.
+Decorator that marks a class to execute after each method.

 **Signature:**